Lagos Business School

-Lagos Business School (LBS) is the graduate business school of Pan-Atlantic University and is owned by the Pan-Atlantic University Foundation (PAUF), a non-profit foundation registered in Nigeria.
-LBS was founded by three professionals - Juan Manuel Elegido, Timothy Keenly and Patrick Merino. on inspiration from the teachings of St. Josemaria Escrivá, the founder of Opus Dei.
+Lagos Business School (LBS) is the graduate business school of Pan-Atlantic University.
+It is owned by the Pan-Atlantic University Foundation (PAUF), a non-profit foundation registered in Nigeria.
+LBS was founded by three professionals, Juan Manuel Elegido, Timothy Keenly and Patrick Merino, on inspiration from the teachings of St. Josemaria Escrivá, the founder of Opus Dei.
 LBS offers academic programmes, executive programmes and short, focused programmes in Management.
 The LBS campus is located in Ajah, Lekki, Lagos State.

 The school was established in 1991, LBS has collaborated with other business schools in Africa and around the world on programmes to develop responsible business leaders for Africa and the world.

 LBS is a member of the Association of African Business Schools (AABS), the Global Business School Network (GBSN), the Principles for Responsible Management Education (PRME), and AACSB International – Association to Advance Collegiate Schools of Business.

-The Dean along with the LBS Management Board sets the strategic direction for the School and oversees academic and administrative matters.
-Chris Ogbechie was the Dean of LBS from 2021 to 2024.
-Olayinka David-West became the Dean of Lagos Business School in January 2025.
+The dean along with the LBS Management Board sets the strategic direction for the School and oversees academic and administrative matters.
+Chris Ogbechie was the dean of LBS from 2021 to 2024.
+Olayinka David-West became the dean of Lagos Business School in January 2025.